Course Outline

 Module 3: Critical Thinking in a Shortcut World

-- “Hybrid hesitation”: Waiting for tools to decide
+- "Hybrid hesitation": Waiting for tools to make decisions

 - Lazy thinking: Uncritically accepting "smart" answers